oss-review-toolkit/ort/plugins/package-managers/gradle-inspector/README.md

 Also, the `isModified` check which compares with artifacts of the same name in Maven Central is not implemented yet.

-## Building

-Due to some optimizations IntelliJ IDEA performs when building Gradle projects, it might be that bundling the fat-JAR for the [Gradle plugin] as a resource into the [GradleInspector] does not always work reliably.
-In that case ensure that IntelliJ IDEA has "Gradle" configured for the "Build and run using" and "Run tests using" settings, and / or try to run the `:plugins:package-managers:gradle-plugin:fatJar` and `:plugins:package-managers:gradle-inspector:jar` tasks manually once.

 ## Debugging

 Due to this setup of the [GradleInspector], the [OrtModelBuilder] can actually be debugged.
 To do so, create a run